RCDs Explained and the reason to check them every 6 months.

 Portable RCDs –

 These plug into any standard socket.
 An appliance can then be plugged into the RCD.
 These are useful when fixed or socket RCDs are not available.
-But again they only provide protection to the person plugging electrical equipment into the socket.
+But again, they only provide protection to the person plugging electrical equipment into the socket.

-Are RCDs reliable?
+Are RCDs dependable?

 are tested regularly.
-If you have fixed RCD protection, it will reduce the risk
+If you have fixed RCD protection, it will reduce the risk.

 of electric shock to you and your family.
 It can also protect your home against the risk of fire caused by faulty wiring or appliances.